finos/common-domain-model/documentation/source/cdm-guidelines.rst

 Initialising the Injector, Option 1: Using provided CdmRuntimeModule
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 The CDM distribution comes with a pre-built CDM module that can be used to create an injector.
+It provides bindings two required classes (ModelObjectValidator and QualifyFunctionFactory) as well as binding in implementations for several CDM functions such as Abs, Sum

 .. code-block:: Java